 College of Law > Academics > Centers, Institutes & Initiatives > Center for Animal Law > Events

-Join the DePaul Center for Animal Law, the Jaharis Health Law Institute, and Erin Lewis and Ed McCusker from Merck for a look at "THREATS TO ANIMAL HEALTH."
-Our speakers will discuss the landscape for animal health products, the dangers of counterfeiting and tampering, and how to build a case for prosecution.
+The DePaul Center for Animal Law and the Mary and Michael Jaharis Health Law Institute (with co-sponsor, the International Institute for Animal Law) hosted "Threats to Animal Health."
+Our speakers (Erin Lewis and Ed McCusker from Merck) discussed the landscape for animal health products, the dangers of counterfeiting and tampering, and how to build a case for prosecution.

-Two Days with GW Law's Randall Abate At DePaul Law (March 2023)
+Two Days with Randall Abate of The George Washington University Law School (March 2023)

 Co-Sponsored with the International Institute for Animal Law